 2. 1 Methodology

-The study was conducted from May to October 2022 at UKM Enza Lele, a small and medium-sized enterprise (SME) specializing in processed catfish products, located in Bekasi Regency, West Java, Indonesia.
-The location was selected due to its strong market presence in the local fish processing industry and its relevance to the study objectives.
-A descriptive case study design was employed to provide an in-depth understanding of the marketing strategies and financial feasibility of UKM Enza Lele.
+The study was conducted from May to October 2022 at UKM Enza Lele, a small and medium-sized enterprise (SME) specialized in catfish processing, located in Bekasi Regency, West Java, Indonesia.
+The enterprise was selected due to its significant presence in the local fish processing industry and its relevance to the study objectives.
+A descriptive case study design was used to provide an in-depth understanding of the marketing strategies and financial feasibility of UKM Enza Lele.
 This approach was chosen as it enables comprehensive analysis of real-life business contexts, consistent with previously published case study methodologies (Yin, 2017).

 Two kinds of data were collected.
 First, semi-structured interviews with the owner and staff, customer surveys using a structured questionnaire, and direct observation of business operations were used to gather primary data.
-Secondary data on fisheries production, marketing tactics, and SME growth from pertinent literature, such as books, journal articles, government papers, and official statistics.
-Using a 5-point Likert scale that was modified from (Kriksciuniene et al., 2019) the questionnaire was created to gauge how consumers felt about the marketing mix (product, price, promotion, and place).
+Secondary data was gathered from fisheries production, marketing tactics, and SME growth from pertinent literature, such as books, journal articles, government papers, and official statistics.
+Using a 5-point Likert scale that was modified from Kriksciuniene et al.(2019), a questionnaire was designed to gauge how consumers perceptions of the enterprise’s marketing mix (product, price, promotion, and place).

-Two sampling techniques were used.
-Purposive sampling refers to the deliberate selection of participants depending on their applicability to the goals of the study (Sugiyono, 2008)Twelve respondents made up this group, which included the company owner and staff members who worked directly in operations, marketing, and production.
-Furthermore, a selected respondent was accidentally sampled throughout the research time (Sugiyono, 2008).
-This approach produced 20 consumer responses by focusing on consumers who visited UKM Enza Lele over the course of a month.
+Two sampling techniques were used in this study.
+Purposive sampling refers to the deliberate selection of key participants depending on their applicability to the goals of the study (Sugiyono, 2008).
+In this light, twelve key respondents were selected including the company owner and staff members who worked directly in operations, marketing, and production departments.
+Furthermore, accidental sampling was used to gather data from consumers who happened to be present at the enterprise during the research period (Sugiyono, 2008), resulting in a 20 surveys.

 2.2 Data Analysis